mbaumer/us_hep_funding/docs/_states/NC.md

 ```
   Year  Institution                                                   Amount ($)
 ------  ----------------------------------------------------------  ------------
-  2018  NORTH CAROLINA AGRICULTURAL AND TECHNICAL STATE UNIVERSITY       183,337
+  2018  North Carolina Agricultural And Technical State University       183,337
-  2018  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                        22,599
+  2018  University Of North Carolina At Greensboro                        22,599
-  2017  NORTH CAROLINA AGRICULTURAL AND TECHNICAL STATE UNIVERSITY       173,858
+  2017  North Carolina Agricultural And Technical State University       173,858
-  2017  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                       304,959
+  2017  University Of North Carolina At Greensboro                       304,959
-  2016  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                        40,505
+  2016  University Of North Carolina At Greensboro                        40,505
-  2015  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                       236,834
+  2015  University Of North Carolina At Greensboro                       236,834
-  2014  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                     1,053,420
+  2014  University Of North Carolina At Greensboro                     1,053,420
-  2013  UNIVERSITY OF NORTH CAROLINA AT GREENSBORO                       309,782
+  2013  University Of North Carolina At Greensboro                       309,782
-  2012  ELON UNIVERSITY                                                   38,685
+  2012  Elon University                                                   38,685
 ```
 ## SULI/CCI Interns
 From 2014-2016 (only years available), this district had 2 SULI/CCI interns